 A Note About Early Inductions

 Artificially induced deliveries have become an accepted way to make childbirth fit busy personal schedules, but at Intermountain Healthcare we've found that babies induced at 38 weeks are twice as likely to end up in the NICU and five times as likely when induced at 37 weeks.
-That is why at Dixie Regional, labor will not be induced prior to 39 weeks gestation unless medically necessary.
+That is why at St. George Regional, labor will not be induced prior to 39 weeks gestation unless medically necessary.
 It's part of our commitment to provide safe and efficient care for both mother and baby.